Frequently Asked Questions

 Can my extended family or friends visit for the day to see what camp is about?

 VIP events are held at each camp.
-We encourage you to invite extended family and friends to these events to see the great things happening with Victory Lane Camp.
+We encourage you to invite extended family and friends to these events to see the great things happening with Victory Lane camp.
 Due to security reasons we ask that visits be limited to the VIP events only.
-Please contact the VLC staff for VIP dates and times at the camp you choose.
+Please contact the Victory Lane staff for VIP dates and times at the camp you choose.

 What is the alcohol and tobacco policy?

-As an organization committed to the healthy development of our children with disabilities, we strongly discourage the use of alcohol and tobacco products while on camp property.
+As an organization committed to the healthy development of our children with disabilities, we prohibit the use of alcohol and tobacco products while engaging and participating in Victory Lane activities.

 What will we be doing at camp?

-Victory Lane Camp’s desire is to empower and equip families with and without disabilities to serve each other and build a healthy, happy community together.
-Each day of camp is filled with family activities that bring our families with disabilities (Victory Families) and our volunteer families (Backyard Mission Trip Families) together.
-Certain training times for the Victory Families will require that BYMT adults be in charge of groups of kids involved in kid appropriate activities.
+Victory Lane’s desire is to empower and equip families with and without disabilities to serve each other and build a healthy, happy community together.
+Each day of camp is filled with family activities that bring our families with disabilities (Victory Families) and our volunteer families (Partner Families) together.
+Certain training times for the Victory Families will require that Partner Family adults be in charge of groups of kids involved in kid appropriate activities.
 Often these groups will be a mixture of children with and without disabilities.
-Other than training times, families, both Victory and BYMT, will enjoy activities together.
+Other than training times, families, both Victory and Partner, will enjoy activities together.
 Teens and pre-teens have a special opportunity to get involved with the TIM (Teens in Missions) program where they are paired with a specific Victory Kid to develop a bond and friendship with during camp.
 Each TIM will receive additional training during camp to help them connect with and serve their Victory Kid and Victory Family better.